genarominetto/dict_to_kivy_app/README.md

 # Dict to Kivy App

-Generate Kivy applications with multiple screens by defining the app's structure in a Python **dictionary**.
+Create Kivy applications with multiple interconected screens in less than one minute by defining the app's structure as a Python **dictionary**.
 Includes a `main.ipynb` notebook for demonstration.

 To use the program **click on** the **'Open in Colab'** button and execute all cells.